-There are three main types of machine learning algorithms – supervised, unsupervised, and reinforcement.
-Classification is a type of supervised learning algorithm in which incoming data is classified or labelled based on past data.
-The algorithm is trained by feeding it with different types of labelled data that can be categorized into different outcomes.
-For example, we can train a model to identify cats, dogs, and horses in the data fed based on features like eyes, colour, size, shape, etc. Once the model is trained, it can categorize a new set of data into the same categories’ cats, dogs, and horses.
+There are 3 main types of machine learning algorithms; supervised, unsupervised, and reinforcement.
+Classification is a type of supervised learning algorithm in which incoming data is classified or labeled based on past data.
+The algorithm is trained by feeding it with different types of labeled data that can be categorized into different outcomes.
+For example, we can train a model to identify cats, dogs, and horses in the data fed based on features like eyes, color, size, and shape.
+Once the model is trained, it can categorize a new set of data into the same categories’ cats, dogs, and horses.

 Classification Algorithms Scenarios

 Different machine learning algorithms can solve different types of problems.
 Sometimes more than one model (algorithm) is applied to the data to get the final solution.
 Some typical scenarios where classification algorithms are used are:

 - Detecting if an email is spam or not spam.

 - Identifying the gender of a person on the basis of certain features (like hair length and body structure).

 - Grouping similar items together – for example, the same type of files, same fruits, the same type of news items, the genre of music and movies, etc.

 - Identifying if a user will buy particular accessories with a product.